 I stayed in one of the luxury villas that features a comfortable mattress in a bedroom, leading out to a wooden balcony from where you have a marvellous view overlooking the pier and the 3 diving boats set against a striking sunset backdrop.

-Not all the villas have a seaview so booking in advance is definitely advisable.
+Not all the villas have a seaview so booking in advance is definitely advisable if you want one of these.
 Inside the room I found everything that I would have expected from a resort of this level, including hot water, air conditioning, satellite TV and Wi-Fi.
-The resort wasn't too busy during my stay, but I welcomed the peace and quiet at night after exhilarating days of diving.
+The resort wasn't too busy during my stay, but I welcomed the peace and quiet at night after exhilarating days spent diving.

-The resort looks brand new to me so I was surprised to hear the manager explaining they plan to renovate the entire resort in the near future.
+The property looks brand new to me so I was surprised to hear the manager explaining they plan to renovate the entire place in the near future.
 It is great to know that they really care about giving the best service and accommodation to their customers.